Mary of Teck: Queen mother

-Death
+Final year and death

-In 1952, George VI died, the third of Queen Mary's children to predecease her; her eldest granddaughter, Princess Elizabeth, ascended the throne as Queen Elizabeth II.
+In 1952, George VI died, the third of Mary's children to predecease her; her eldest granddaughter, Princess Elizabeth, ascended the throne as Queen Elizabeth II.
 The death of a third child profoundly affected her.
 Mary remarked to Princess Marie Louise: "I have lost three sons through death, but I have never been privileged to be there to say a last farewell to them."

+On the accession of Elizabeth II, there was some dispute regarding the dynasty to which descendants of Elizabeth and her husband Phillip would belong.
+Mary expressed to Prime Minister Winston Churchill her aversion to the idea of the House of Mountbatten succeeding the House of Windsor as the royal dynasty.

-Mary died on 24 March 1953 in her sleep at the age of 85, ten weeks before her granddaughter's coronation.
+Mary died in her sleep at Marlborough House at 10.20 pm on 24 March 1953, aged 85, ten weeks before her granddaughter's coronation.
 She had let it be known that should she die, the coronation should not be postponed.
 Her remains lay in state at Westminster Hall, where large numbers of mourners filed past her coffin.
 She is buried beside her husband in the nave of St George's Chapel, Windsor Castle.